Board & Management

 Director

-Marie-Louise is a Life Member and Fellow of the Institute of Managers and Leaders, a Graduate of the Australian Institute of Company Directors, holds a Graduate Diploma in Business Administration and a Bachelor of Science in Mathematical Sciences.
+Marie-Louise was awarded a Medal of the Order of Australia for her work supporting other organisations.
+She is a Life Member and Fellow of the Institute of Managers and Leaders, a Graduate of the Australian Institute of Company Directors, holds a Graduate Diploma in Business Administration and a Bachelor of Science in Mathematical Sciences.
+She is an active member of several organisations including the Chung Wah Society of the NT, Museum and Art Gallery of the NT Foundation, and Association of Independent Retirees amongst others.

 Geoff Adams